imahdio/SOLIDWORKS-2022-Essential-Training/05-Modifying Sketches/README.md

 leverage-to use something that you already have in order to achieve something new or better

 associative-based on or relating to the relationship between different things
+## Adding fillets and chamfers to sketches
+fillet-It describe rounded corners of a design (or part) that help to reduce stresses and prevent rapid deformation at the corners of the part

+chamfer-It's sloped or angled edges (usually at 45° or 60° ) of a design or part.

+if at all possible-If it can possibly happen or be done, if it's possible, if you can